shuque/gotls/README.md

 gotls, version 0.1.0
 Usage: gotls [Options] <host> [<port>]

        If unspecified, the default port 443 is used.

        Options:
        -h               Print this help string
        -m mode          Mode: "dane" or "pkix"
        -s starttls      STARTTLS application (smtp, imap, pop3) -n name          Service name (if different from hostname) -4               Use IPv4 transport only
        -6               Use IPv6 transport only
        -r ip            DNS Resolver IP address
-        -t N        Query timeout value in seconds (default 3)
+       -t N             Query timeout value in seconds (default 3) -dane-ee-name    Do hostname check even for DANE-EE mode -smtp-any-mode   Allow STARTTLS SMTP for any DANE usage mode -noverify        Don't perform server certificate verification
+       -printchain      Print details of full certificate chain
 ```

+### Exit codes:

+The program exits with the following codes:

+* 0 - Authentication succeeded for all peers.
+* 1 - Authentication succeeded for some but not all peers
+* 2 - Authentication failed for all peers
+* 3 - Some other error (incorrect command line arguments, etc)
+* 4 - Server authentication was not performed. (-noverify option)

 ### Example runs: